-Municipalities should approach cyber security policies and procedures as an expansion to emergency preparedness.
+Municipalities should approach cybersecurity incident response as an expansion to emergency preparedness.
 A common refrain in the cyber security industry is "it's not if, but when" a cyberattack will occur.
-Just as municipal governments routinely prepare plans for the continuity of operations in the event of a natural disaster, they must also prepare plans to restore critical computer systems and networks as quickly as possible in the event of a cyberattack.
+Just as municipal governments routinely prepare plans for the continuity of operations in the event of a natural disaster, they must also prepare plans to restore critical business systems and networks as quickly as possible in the event of a cyberattack.

 The time to develop an incident response plan is not in the wake of a cyberattack.
 Prior to a cyberattack, municipal governments must proactively develop a comprehensive written incident response plan.
 Only with a documented incident response plan can consistent action and mitigation measures be taken.
 An incident response plan is a set of procedures designed to identify, investigate, and respond to a cyberattack in a way that reduces the impact and allows the municipality to return to normal operations as quickly and efficiently as possible.
 An effective incident response plan should include a step-by-step plan to determine the nature and extent of the incident, specifying the actions to be taken, and identifying the roles of key employees, vendors, and other stakeholders for each step in the plan.
+A physical copy of the plan should be printed and appropriately stored as well.

 Every municipal government relies on critical services and communication systems, that would significantly impact its ability to function if compromised.
 Communication is crucial during any disaster or emergency, including a cyberattack.
-In the event of a cyberattack that knocks out municipal servers, electronic communications such as email, instant messaging, and texting may be shut down, potentially impacting the delivery of critical public safety services such as emergency medical personnel, fire and police, which rely on access to computer systems and networks to communicate.
+In the event of a cyberattack that knocks out municipal servers, electronic communications such as email, instant messaging, and texting may be shut down, potentially impacting the delivery of critical public safety services such as emergency medical personnel, fire, and police, which rely on access to computer systems and networks to communicate.
 Municipal governments need to be prepared to communicate using different forms of communication during a cyberattack.
 It is critical that, as part of their incident response planning, municipal governments include procedures on how the organization will communicate and coordinate after a cyberattack, including:

-- How to contact council and staff e.g. through Gmail or similar web-based email accounts this may include designing a policy to permit external email accounts for the purposes of maintaining work during the event of an attack - How to connect with the Government of Ontario where provincial systems are linked - How to inform residents which services may be impacted - How to contact third parties that work with municipal governments e.g. MPAC, vendors, etc.
+- How to contact council and staff e.g. through Gmail or similar web-based email accounts this may include designing a policy to permit external email accounts for the purposes of maintaining work during the event of an attack - How to connect with the Government of Ontario where provincial systems are linked - How to inform residents which services may be impacted - How to contact third parties that work with municipal governments e.g. MPAC, vendors, etc. - How will the municipality test its incident response plan e.g. joint IT and business scenarios, IT disaster recovery, tabletop exercises, etc.